-If you’ve never heard of Isla Mujeres, join the club!
+If you’ve never heard of Isla Mujeres before, you’re not alone!
 I hadn’t heard of the “island of women” until my sister came across stunning photos of its beaches while researching places to meet up for vacation.

 Isla Mujeres is a small island off the coast of Cancún in Mexico.
 It’s a convenient getaway from the U.S. with a 2-hour flight from Dallas or Houston and a 4.5-hour flight from Chicago.